yourlocaltechboi/jbguide/README.md

 Linux users, due to the vastness of possibilities for the linux community, I cannot cover all of you in this document.
 I will only be writing out the steps for Debian based distros.

-On Ubuntu, open the terminal.
+Okay.
+Let's open the terminal.

 First, run `sudo apt get update && sudo apt-get upgrade` to make sure tat your packages are up to date.